faical-yannick-congo/sumatra/README.md

 The current repository is a fork of the Sumatra Code with the integration capabilities built-in.
 * **[README](ABOUT.md)** – Original Sumatra Readme.

+## Installing this version

+To use this integrated version of Sumatra to CoRR, place yourself in the base of this repository and run:

+    $ python setup.py install

 ## Additional Setup Requirement

 The integration of this requirement to CoRR yielded some extra steps in using the original code.